lichengzhang2/Handle-Subgraph-in-Mathematica/README.md

 ## Comments:

- keSubgraphQ.txt : Test whether an edge of a graph is part of a subgraph that is isomorphic to $K_4$
+isEdgeInK4LikeSubgraphQ.txt : Test whether an edge of a graph is part of a subgraph that is isomorphic to $K_4$